thuliteio/thulite/README.md

 ## Requirements

-Hyas uses npm for dependency management and customized build scripts.
+Hyas uses npm to install site dependencies and run build scripts.
 Installing npm is pretty simple.
 Download and install [Node.js](https://nodejs.org/) (it includes npm) for your platform.
-I recommend installing the current release.

 ## Get started